- State: British Columbia

 The most popular route to Panorama Ride – Rubble Creek – offers a generous parking lot that is frequently filled with extra cars parked along the entrance.
 This is the only paved road to access Panorama Ridge.
 Even though it is often busy, this access point has been maintained to a high standard level.
 The trail is well marked and easy to follow, wide enough in some areas to allow side-by-side hiking.

 Snow will linger on the peak well into the summer months which can make for a quick route down as you can slide down the snow when it is thick enough.
 The loose terrain at the top and along the ridge gets very exposed and steep in some parts so quality hiking boots are strongly recommended.
 The best hiking season is between June and October.

 Hiking with dogs is not allowed in Garibaldi Park.

 Panorama Ridge Hiking Route

 The trail to Panorama Ridge starts from the Rubble Creek parking lot on the Garibaldi Lake.
-The first 6 km of well-maintained trail is a gradual incline which has been created with a series of switchbacks.
+The first 6 km of the well-maintained trail is a gradual incline which has been created with a series of switchbacks.
 It is a sturdy, uphill ascent without relief from downhill or flat sections.

 At approximately the 6 km mark, you’ll find yourself at a junction point with a fork for the Garibaldi Lake and Taylor Meadows campsites.
 Follow the sign to Taylor Meadows where the trail flattens out and becomes a lovely boardwalk through the fields.